A simple and relatively easy walk to the impressive waterfall of High Force from Holwick.

 On Location 25th December 2020

 Route map: click on the arrow to play the route.
-GPX route available by clicking in the Plotaroute.com link at the bottom right .
+GPX route and other formats available for free by clicking in the Plotaroute.com link at the bottom right .

 What a glorious start to the day as we drove across Cotherstone Moor, the colourful sky reflected in the frosted pool.

-Parking up at Holwick there was a soft glow to the light as we headed down towards Low Force.
+Parking up at Holwick there was a soft glow to the light as we headed down towards Low Force using the public footpath across the fields.

-A long band of cloud filled the winter sky.
+A long band of cloud filled the winter sky as we descended down towards the river Tees.

 We were now on the Pennine Way route which passes by Low Force falls.